Policy Governance: Principles of Policy Governance

+In the Policy Governance model, boards are responsible for defining organizational Ends — the intended organizational impacts, for whom those impacts exist, and their relative worth or priority — while delegating operational means to executive leadership within defined limitations.

+The model emphasizes that the principles operate as an integrated system rather than as independent governance practices.
+Carver argued that applying only selected principles weakens the coherence and effectiveness of the model as a whole.

 Claims for the model

 Authors of the Policy Governance model say it is a paradigm shift from the traditional practice of governance and that it provides a clear differentiation between governance and management responsibilities in organizations.

 According to the Policy Governance principles, it is the board’s responsibility to act as a trustee on behalf of the organization’s owners by setting clear expectations for the outcomes of the organization (Ends), setting clear operational boundaries for the CEO (Executive Limitations) and ensuring accountability by monitoring the actions of the CEO against those boundaries systematically and rigorously.
 From this definition, board governance enables the board to maintain accountability for everything without the need to be involved in daily operations and details.
 Said another way, the board’s arms are wrapped around the entire organization, but their fingers are not in the day-to-day details.

 The board's primary relationship is with the organization's 'ownership'.
 As a result, governance is a downward extension of ownership rather than an upward extension of management.
 In this space, the board, as a single entity, assumes a governance position that is the link between ownership and the operational organization.
 That governance position is a commanding authority.
 The board exists to exercise that commanding authority and to properly empower others.
 "Proper empowerment" means to define the results to be achieved by the organization (Ends), and define what would be considered unacceptable in terms of ethics and prudence (Executive Limitations).
 The board delegates the job of achieving its Ends within the parameters defined in policy to the CEO.
 To complete the delegation, the board rigorously monitors performance to policy to uphold accountability of the CEO.